 MATHCOUNTS COMPETITION SERIES

-A national program that provides students in grade 6-8 the opportunity to compete in live, in-person contests against and alongside their peers.
+A national program that provides students in grade 6-8 the opportunity to compete in live contests against and alongside their peers.

 Early Bird Rates until Nov.
 12

 - Every registered school receives the School Competition Kit to run its program for the year.

 - As many students as are interested can participate in practices and the School Competition.
 Registration fees are based on the number of competitors representing the school at the Chapter Competition.

 - Schools with 40% of students on free or reduced lunch or receiving School Wide Title I funding receive a discount.

 - Use the button below to register online or click here if you prefer a paper registration form.

 $60 per non-school competitor (NSC)